 Depositions are used in both civil and criminal court cases before a trial takes place.
 If you watch or read the news, there is a good chance that you have heard about a witness or another relevant party in a high-profile case providing their deposition.
-The words are used so nonchalantly, it leaves people who do not speak legalese to wonder what exactly a deposition is.
+The word is so nonchalant that it leaves people who do not speak legalese to wonder what a deposition is.

-I'm Ed Smith, personal injury attorney and founder of www.autoaccident.com, the most comprehensive resource for victims who have suffered injuries that were due to the negligence of another party.
-I take pride in educating the public, in general, and more importantly, educating those who have suffered injuries and are in need of a reputable attorney who will fight to recover the maximum compensation they deserve under California law.
+I'm Ed Smith, personal injury attorney and founder of www.autoaccident.com, the most comprehensive resource for victims who have suffered injuries due to another party's negligence.
+I take pride in educating the public, in general, and more importantly, educating those who have suffered injuries and need a reputable attorney who will fight to recover the maximum compensation they deserve under California law.

-To put it as simply as possible, a deposition is when your oral statement of a witness are taken under oath.
-Typically, during a deposition, an attorney asks questions and the deponent, or the person providing the deposition, answers the questions.
+To put it as simply as possible, a deposition is when the oral statement is taken under oath.
+Typically, an attorney asks questions during a deposition, and the deponent, or the person providing the deposition, answers the questions.
 A tape recorder or court reporter, and sometimes both, is used to record the testimony.
 In most cases, the deponent and the court reporter who types up the deposition will sign affidavits that certify that the transcript is accurate.

 A deposition has two functions:

-The scene of a crime can be captured in photographs and evidence from a traffic accident can be gathered at the scene.
+The crime scene can be captured in photographs, and evidence from a traffic accident can be gathered at the scene.
 This evidence can then be preserved by forensic specialists.
 Yet, the testimony of a witness can only be preserved in a deposition.
-Physical evidence rarely changes, unless someone tampers with evidence, which is an entirely different topic to talk about.
-However, a witness or other party could change their testimony many times if they are not properly deposed.
+Physical evidence rarely changes unless someone tampers with it, which is a topic for another day.
+However, a witness or other party could change their testimony many times if not properly deposed.
 That is why it is crucial to capture the deposition of the witness or party.What Should I Wear to a Deposition?

-You want to be mindful that the deposition is typically the first time that the opposing attorney will meet you.
+You want to be mindful that the deposition is typically the first time the opposing attorney will meet you.
 First impressions are important.
-You will want to make a good impression on the attorney and his or her client.
+You will want to make a good impression on the attorney and their client.
 Dress as if you were actually appearing before a judge or jury.
 It is wise to dress conservatively.
-No flash fashion statements.
-Business casual is a good choice.Things to Remember Before Your Deposition
+No flashy fashion statements.
+Business casual is a good choice.What Do I Need to Remember When Giving My Deposition?

-Your deposition, properly given by you, can help your attorney in the handling of your case whether it be by way of settlement or going to trial.
-What you do at your deposition can help you or hurt you, depending on your truthfulness, appearance and attitude.
+Your deposition, properly given by you, can help your attorney effectively handle your case, whether by way of settlement or trial.
+Depending on your truthfulness, appearance, and attitude, what you do at your deposition can either help or hurt you.
 Don’t worry.
-Your lawyer will likely meet with you in advance to go over these rules as well as the facts of your case.
+Your lawyer will likely meet with you in advance to go over these rules, as well as the facts of your case.

 - DO answer every question truthfully.